 Glucagon regulates the conversion of fructose 1, 6-biphosphate to fructose 6-phosphate or favours the process of gluconeogenesis by the following two mechanisms:

-- Glucagon mediates cyclic AMP that can convert the pyruvate kinase to an inactive form, which results in the conversion of PEP to pyruvate.
+- Glucagon mediates cyclic AMP that can convert the pyruvate kinase to an inactive form, resulting in PEP conversion to pyruvate.
 Finally, it diverts the cycle for the synthesis of glucose.

 - Secondly, glucagon reduces the concentration of fructose 2, 6-phosphate that inhibits the enzymatic activity of phosphofructokinase and activates fructose 1, 6-biphosphate to promote glucose synthesis.